State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning: Experiment

 \subsection{Low-Speed-to-High-Speed Transfer}

-In this section, we demonstrate our method’s effectiveness in an exceptionally challenging transfer learning scenario.
-The expert policy is a high-speed MPCC-CONV racing controller, while the target-domain dataset is collected using a conservative, low-speed PID controller.
-The discriminative information is chosen to be full states $x$.
-The objective is to train a high-speed agent capable of racing effectively in the target domain.
+In this experiment, we empirically validate the effectiveness of our approach under off-policy data in a safety-critical high-speed racing task.
+The expert policy is a high-performing MPCC-Conv controller used in~\citep{cao2025simple}, while the target-domain dataset is collected using a conservative, low-speed PID controller.
+The discriminator $Q_\psi$ is conditioned on the full state $x$.
+The objective is to train $\pi_\theta$ to be able to race at high speed in both environments without supervision and on-policy data in the target domain.

-This setting presents two key challenges: (1) a significant distributional discrepancy between $\mathcal{B}_s$ and $\mathcal{B}_t$, arising from the distinct trajectory characteristics of the MPCC-CONV \cite{Liniger_2014} and PID controllers; and (2) the heightened sensitivity of high-speed imitation learning to small prediction errors, which demands precise policy alignment.
-Our results highlight the ability of the proposed framework to preserve high imitation accuracy and stable performance despite substantial distribution shifts.
+Two key challenges in this task are: (1) a significant distributional discrepancy between $\mathcal{B}_s$ and $\mathcal{B}_t$, arising from the distinct trajectory characteristics of the MPCC-Conv and PID controllers; and (2) the heightened sensitivity of high-speed imitation learning to small prediction errors, which demands precise policy alignment.